Equal-Vote/star-server/docs/contributions/1_local_setup.md

    upstream        https://github.com/Equal-Vote/star-server (push)
    ```

-## Running star.vote locally
+## Running BetterVoting locally

-Now that you have a local copy of star.vote, you can follow these instructions to run it locally.
+Now that you have a local copy of BetterVoting, you can follow these instructions to run it locally.

 This will allow you to:

-- Preview edits to pages as they would appear on star.vote.
+- Preview edits to pages as they would appear on BetterVoting.
 - Work on UI related issues and enhancements.
 - Debug and fix issues with the application servers and client apps.